OPEN-NEXT/Named-Entity-Recognition-for-extracting-Open-Source-Hardware-project-metadata/README.md

   - Enhancing the algorithm for a better accuracy
 - The needed skills are basic python skills and some enthasuiasm.

-## **THE PROBLEM**
+## THE PROBLEM

-- There were already a lot of algortihms for Named Entity Recognition, but not for this specific topic with manufacturing characteristics.
+There were already a lot of algortihms for Named Entity Recognition, but not for this specific topic with manufacturing characteristics.
 The algortihm can still be trained with other train data or for other parameters to extract other needed information and enhance the use cases.

-## **PRODUCT FEATURES/FUNCTIONS**
+## PRODUCT FEATURES/FUNCTIONS

 - The algorithm uses NER of SpaCy to train the model with Deep Learning (NN) for the characteristics mentioned.
 - With a web application any kind of text can be given as input, and the output could be received with the classified entities.
 - The application can be used for any plain text input or Mediawiki-based websites (while this was only tested on Appropedia)

-## **THE TEAM**
+## THE TEAM

-- As a research partner of the Open!Next project, a small team from Fraunhofer IPK has created the solution so as to contribute for OSH.
+- As a research partner of the [OPEN!NEXT](https://opennext.eu/) project, a small team from [Fraunhofer IPK](https://www.ipk.fraunhofer.de/en.html) has created the solution so as to contribute for OSH.
 - OPEN!NEXT received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 869984.
 - Our team has some basic Python skills.

-## **ABOUT THE DESIGN**
+## ABOUT THE DESIGN

-- We will perform the following: (how is this process with the application?)
+We will perform the following: (how is this process with the application?)

 - Create a train dataset from OSH project websites.
 (Giving example?)
 - Label the dataset with the selected entities using Doccano labeling tool manually.
 - Save the labels in a text file as JSONL.
 - Spacy Neural Network model to train a new statistical model.
 - We will save the model.
 - We will create a Spacy NLP pipeline and use the new model to detect manufacturing entities.

 ## PROGRAMMING

-- Needed softwares are
+- Needed software:
   - Python Compiler (Python 3.7 or more)
   - Doccano (1.3.0)
-- Needed libraries are
+- Needed libraries:
   - SpaCy (3.0.5)
   - json
   - Tkinter